“Yowww,” cried The Doctor and jumped back

 a drink-a-milk then?”

-Stella and Wyn both chorused and then gulped as The Doctor turned around
+“Kitty?”
+Stella and Wyn both chorused and then gulped as The

-cuddling it tenderly and it was making much quieter noises now, though
+The Doctor was cuddling it tenderly and it was making much quieter noises

 “Doctor, I can hear somebody calling,” Wyn said, leaving aside